The ingenuity of a skilled machinist and a Texas wildcatter created a device to stop gushers.

 Abercrombie and Cameron worked out the details, fabricating simple, rugged parts at the shop.
 When installed on a wellhead, the rams could be closed off, allowing full control of pressure during drilling and production.

-In 1922, their manually operated (MO) blowout preventer (BOP) could withstand pressures of up to 3,000 psi.
-Subsequent improvements continued to increase the device’s capability.
+In April 1922, they filed their patent application for a Type MO BOP (manually operated blowout preventer that could withstand pressures of up to 3,000 psi).
+Subsequent improvements continued to increase the device’s capability, according to the American Society of Mechanical Engineers,

-According to the American Society of Mechanical Engineers, Abercrombie and Cameron filed a patent application for their Type MO BOP on April 14, 1922.
-The simple design was summed up in words from the application, “Another object is to provide a blowout preventer of the kind described, which will be composed to a minimum number of parts of simple and rugged construction.”
+The design was summed up in words from the application, “Another object is to provide a blowout preventer of the kind described, which will be composed to a minimum number of parts of simple and rugged construction.”
+The application’s basic patent was granted on January 12, 1926, U.S. patent no. 1,569,247.

 Engineering Landmark